Stores a value of type int32 at a supplied address.

 NullReferenceException is thrown if addr is not naturally aligned for the argument type implied by the instruction suffix.

-The following Emit method overload can use the stind.i4 opcode:
+The following Emit constructor overload can use the stind.i4 opcode: